puzzle/ansible-training/hugo/content/labs/04.1/_index.en.md

 - Install `httpd` on the nodes in the `web` group.
 - Start `httpd` and ensure the service starts on boot.
 Ensure that the firewall is also started and enabled.
-- Ensure port 80 is open on the `firewall`.
+- Ensure port 80 is open on the firewall.

 {{% notice tip %}}
 Check what the options "immediate" and "permanent" of the service module mean and do.